Rodents make up a remarkable 40 percent of the total population of mammals on the planet.

 With these statistics in mind, rats and mice have a notable impact on the human population on the planet today.

-Rodents cause damage and spread disease that directly affects humans in residential and commercial settings alike.
+Rodents cause damage and spread disease that directly affects humans in residential and commercial settings.

-Those individuals responsible for the safety of commercial buildings need to pay attention to legal ramifications associated with mice or rats in a business setting.
+Those individuals responsible for the safety of commercial buildings need to pay attention to the legal ramifications associated with mice or rats in a business setting.